 Mayoral elections sends a clear message – no more mayor!

 The Mayoral Election in North Tyneside concluded with the Green Party increasing our vote share once more, building on the trend of recent years.
-The Conservatives achieved the worst result ever in the NT Mayoral election, with a paltry 20.5% of the votes.
-Even Labour, who won, scored fewer than one third of the votes at 30.2% and managed their own worst ever performance, even worse than when they scored 30.5% of the vote in 2003.
+The Conservatives achieved their worst result ever in the NT Mayoral election, with 20.5% of the votes.
+Even Labour, who won, scored fewer than one third of the votes at 30.2% and managed their own worst ever performance, even worse than when they scored 30.5% of the vote, which was not enough to win in 2003.

 Green Party North Tyneside members at the Mayoral Election count